Health insurance in Portugal

 - Other health insurances in Portugal

-Short-term visitors can access healthcare in Portugal, although will typically have to pay unless they are covered by travel insurance or medical insurance (a typical visa requirement).
+Short-term visitors can access the Portuguese healthcare system, although will typically have to pay unless they are covered by travel insurance or medical insurance (a typical visa requirement).
 You will need to register with a doctor before any first appointment although many foreigners head to emergency health clinics or hospitals in Portugal, or any private clinic.

 Travellers from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Liechtenstein and Norway) or Switzerland who are visiting Portugal can be covered by their European Health Insurance Card (EHIC Portugal), which allows access to subsidised healthcare on the same conditions as local residents.